mark-keast/angular-2-dropdown/README.md

 # Angular Dropdown

-An npm Package Angualr 2 Dropdown.
+An npm Package Angular 2 Dropdown.

 ## Basic Usage

-This example has four accordion's
+This example has four links's in the dropdown
 ```html

   <dropdown-select-list>